1850s Personal Appointment Calendar | Wisconsin Historical Society

 (Museum object #1971.19)

-Manufactured from ivory, Fairchild's appointment book is quite small, measuring only 3 1/2 inches long by 1 3/4 inches wide.
+Made from ivory, Fairchild's appointment book is quite small, measuring only 3 1/2 inches long by 1 3/4 inches wide.
 The compact size allowed for easy storage in a coat pocket.
 The book is comprised of six ivory leaves, one labeled for each day of the week except for Sunday.
-The two outer covers, made from thicker pieces of ivory, are joined by a small pin on which all of the leaves swivel, allowing Fairchild to access any day of the week easily by simply fanning them open.
+The two outer covers, made from thicker pieces of ivory, are joined by a small pin on which the leaves swivel, allowing Fairchild to access any day of the week easily by simply fanning them open.
 At the opposite end, a metal clasp locked the book when not in use.
 A metal shield, with the name "Cassius" engraved on it, adorns the front cover of the appointment book.

 In the mid-1800s, ivory appointment books were fairly common possessions of business and civic leaders who needed to organize their schedules on the go.
 Some books came with more elaborate bindings, larger or smaller leaves, or metal covers with inscriptions and decorations.
 Others contained ivory leaves without the days of the week inscribed, making these more of a notebook.
 Regardless of form, the books' ivory leaves provided the user a durable surface on which notes could be repeatedly written in easily erased pencil.
 Given that Fairchild was just embarking on a business career in the 1850s, it is possible that he received his appointment book as a gift.

 During this time, Fairchild's political career blossomed as well.
 He was a delegate to the Democratic congressional conventions of 1854 and 1856, an Madison alderman in 1858, and chairman of the Democratic Party in Wisconsin a year later.
 In 1860 he served as state assemblyman while he also managed the Fairchild family business interests in cranberry production, sawmill operations, and property rentals.
 Fairchild likely relied heavily on his appointment book during these busy times.
-When the Civil War began, he served in the Wisconsin Voluntary Infantry, suffering a serious wound at the Battle of Shiloh.
+When the Civil War began, he served as a Colonel in the 16th Wisconsin Voluntary Infantry, suffering a serious wound at the Battle of Shiloh.

 Learn More